THE CONCLUDING CHAPTER OF CRAWFORD

 "Filled with photos and rare details from behind the screen, What Ever Happened to Mommie Dearest? offers a look at Joan Crawford's evolution from movie star to horror queen and literary monster and back to Hollywood icon."

-An unneeded book.
+An unneeded and worthless book.
 The majority, if not the entirely, of the information for this book came directly from previously-published Crawford biographies and the internet.
 Despite its claim to offer "rare details," this book offers nothing in terms of new information.
+It is poorly-written with very low quality granulated photos the author sourced from the internet.
+Do not waste your time or money on this book.

 "Four Fabulous Faces" by Larry Carr, 1970 (Published by Arlington House(1st edition hardback) (492 pages)

-"The Other Side of My Life" by Gary Deatherage, 1991 (Published by Winston Derek Publications, Inc.)
+"The Other Side of My Life" by David Gary Deatherage, 1991 (Published by Winston Derek Publications, Inc.)

 "Ferocious Ambition: Joan Crawford's March to Stardom" by Robert Dance, 2023